Pataclop/Movinyl/README.md

 ```sh
 ./0_SETUP
 ```
-2. Put your video movies in the PROCESSING_ZONE folder.
+2. Put your movies in the PROCESSING_ZONE folder.
 WARNING : They will be deleted

 3. Generate the disks (ressource intensive, go take a cup of wine)